This page was updated on 11 September 2023. To view changes, please see page updates

 Use this video as resource which describes the role of the independent person to help explain the role to the nominated Independent person.

-There are brochures available which provide a summary of the role of the independent person to the nominated Independent person, Independent person: Supporting children and families to have their say in decisions.
+There are brochures available which provide a summary of the role of the independent person to the nominated Independent person, What is an independent person?
+Information for Aboriginal and Torres Strait Islander families.

 Confidentiality and sharing information